czheluo/ISR/README.md

 ncov = number, the number of PCs covariates.
-IM = impute missing genotype with mean and median value, '1' was the default method means and others was median. sgv = number, the bonferroni correction for association tests results.
+IM = impute missing genotype with mean and median value, '1' was the default method means and others was median. sgv = number, the bonferroni correction for association tests results. mdl = number, 1 for linear model and 2 or 3 for nolinear model ; input('Using Model II(without square term 2) or Model III(with square term 3) 2/3? ').
 ```

 ## Output Files